-The risk management software FMEA.Net provides you with everything you require for conducting effective risk analyses and FMEAs.
-Use the clearly defined RPNs, Ishikawa diagrams, and expressive risk matrices of the software in order to easily fulfil key requirements of customers and regulating authorities.
+The risk management software Risk.Net provides you with everything you require for conducting effective risk analyses such as FMEAs or according to HACCP.
+Use the comprehensive functions of the software in order to identify, evaluate, and document relevant risks and thereby fulfil key requirements of customers and regulating authorities.

 - Risk analysis in accordance with DIN EN ISO 14971 – including before/after matrix